 Iron is essential for the function of many enzymes and proteins, including haemoglobin.
-However, free iron is toxic to cells as it acts as catalyst in the formation of free radicals.
+However, free iron is toxic to cells as it acts as a catalyst in the formation of free radicals.

-In order to overcome this potential toxicity, complex regulatory systems are in place to ensure the safe absorption, transportation and utilisation of iron.
+In order to overcome this potential toxicity, complex regulatory systems are in place to ensure the safe absorption, transportation, and utilisation of iron.

 Ferric iron (Fe3+) in the intestinal lumen must be reduced to ferrous iron (Fe2+) by duodenal cytochrome B reductase (DcytB) before uptake by DMT1.

 The iron within enterocytes can either be stored as ferritin, or transferred into the bloodstream via the protein ferroportin.
 Once in the blood, iron is bound to the transport protein transferrin, and is mostly transported to bone marrow for erythropoiesis.
 Some iron is taken up by macrophages in the reticuloendothelial system as a storage pool.

 The absorption of iron is primarily regulated by a peptide called hepcidin, which is expressed by the liver.
 Hepcidin functions by directly binding to ferroportin, resulting in its degradation and therefore preventing iron from leaving the cell.

 Hepcidin also functions by inhibiting transcription of the DMT1 gene, thus reducing iron absorption.

 Firstly, it is important to note that the human body has no specific mechanism for iron excretion, and therefore regulating iron absorption to match the natural losses, is a crucial part of iron metabolism.